feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``{DisplayMonsterChoice}`` via the functions :ref:`ChoiceToDisplay` and :ref:`ChoiceToDisplayFromOtherEvent`

 ``{PlayerOrgasmLine}`` or ``{MonsterOrgasmLine}`` displays the orgasm line for the player or monster respectively.
-To be used with :ref:`onPlayerOrgasm` and :ref:`onOrgasm` lineTriggers utilizing events respectively.
+To be used with :ref:`onPlayerOrgasm` and :ref:`OnOrgasm` lineTriggers utilizing events respectively.

 .. _Damage Text Markup: